ctkjose/robobo3dr1plus/arduino_serial.md

 PORTB = B00000001; //sets bit 0 HIGH, which corresponds to PIN 8
 ```

-Using `DDRB = B00000001;` has one problems, it sets bit 0 to OUTPUT but it also sets the rest to INPUT.
+Using `DDRB = B00000001;` has one problem, it sets bit 0 to OUTPUT but it also sets the rest to INPUT.
 Setting a PIN to INPUT/OUTPUT is done safetly by using bitwise operations:

 ```c
 //only sets bit 0 as output, the rest keep their current state